Zoolander 2

-Zoolander 2 (promoted as Zoolander No. 2) is a 2016 American action comedy film directed by Ben Stiller and written by John Hamburg, Justin Theroux, Stiller, and Nicholas Stoller.
-It is the sequel to the 2001 film Zoolander.
-Stiller, Owen Wilson, Christine Taylor, Will Ferrell, Milla Jovovich, Nathan Lee Graham, Theroux, Kyle Mooney, Billy Zane, Tommy Hilfiger and Jerry Stiller reprised their roles while Alexander Skarsgård also returned in a different role.
+Zoolander 2 (promoted as Zoolander No. 2) is a 2016 American action comedy film co-produced and directed by Ben Stiller who wrote the script alongside Justin Theroux, John Hamburg, and Nicholas Stoller.
+The sequel to the 2001 film Zoolander, the film stars most of the principal cast members from the previous film reprising their roles such as Stiller, Owen Wilson, Will Ferrell, Christine Taylor, Milla Jovovich, Nathan Lee Graham, Theroux, Billy Zane, Tommy Hilfiger, and Jerry Stiller (in his final live-action film role), while Alexander Skarsgård and Andy Dick also returned in different roles.
 New cast members include Penélope Cruz, Kristen Wiig and Fred Armisen.

 Filming took place from April to July 2015, in Rome, Italy.
-The film was released on February 12, 2016, by Paramount Pictures, to mostly negative reviews from critics and earned $56 million against a $55 million budget.
+The film was released on February 12, 2016, by Paramount Pictures, to mostly negative reviews from critics and was a box-office flop, earning $56.7 million against a $50–55 million budget.
+It was dedicated to the memory of Drake Sather, the co-creator of the character Derek Zoolander and a writer on the first film, who committed suicide in March 2004.

 Plot

-At Fashion Interpol, a secret agent, Valentina Valencia examines the expressions of recently assassinated pop singers' last images and believes they match Derek Zoolander's signature look, "Blue Steel".
-A flashback reveals that the Derek Zoolander Center For Kids Who Can't Read Good collapsed, killing Matilda Jeffries and injuring Hansel McDonald two days after the events of the first film.
-Derek later lost custody of his son, Derek Zoolander Jr., and announced his retirement from modeling and subsequent reclusion.
+Agent Valentina Valencia of Interpol's fashion division, a former swimsuit model, examines the expressions of recently-assassinated pop singers' last images, believing they match Derek Zoolander's signature look, "Blue Steel".
+A flashback via news reports reveals that the Derek Zoolander Center for Kids Who Can't Read Good and Who Wanna Learn to Do Other Stuff Good Too collapsed two days after opening, killing Derek's wife Matilda Jeffries and injuring his former-rival-turned-best-friend Hansel McDonald, while Jacobim Mugatu received two consecutive life sentences for attempting to assassinate the Malaysian Prime Minister, with co-conspirator and Derek's agent Maury Ballstein turning states evidence and disappearing into the Witness Protection Program.
+Derek later lost custody of his and Matilda's son, Derek Zoolander Jr., retired from modeling and subsequently became reclusive.

-Derek now lives alone in "extreme northern" New Jersey.
-Billy Zane visits and gives him an invitation to the House of Atoz fashion show by the "Queen of Haute Couture", Alexanya Atoz, and persuades him to return to a regular lifestyle in order to regain custody of his son.
-In the "uncharted Malibu territories", Hansel returns to his home after dinner and is informed by his orgy that they are all pregnant and that he is the father.
-He is later given the same invitation by Zane.

-At the fashion show, Derek and Hansel are surprised to find that the ever-changing fashion world is now dominated by the likes of Don Atari and the non-binary All.
-They are put on the runway in "Old" and "Lame" outfits and are doused by a large bucket of prunes.
-Afterwards, Alexanya congratulates them on their performance.
+Billy Zane visits Derek in "extreme northern" New Jersey, invites him to the House of Atoz fashion show by "Queen of Haute Couture" Alexanya Atoz, and persuades him to resume a regular lifestyle in order to regain custody of his son.
+In the "uncharted Malibu territories", Hansel is informed by his orgy that they are all pregnant by him; Zane later arrives and invites him to the fashion show.
+After reconciling at the event following an acrimonious reunion, Derek and Hansel surprisingly discover that the ever-changing fashion world is now dominated by the likes of hipster fashion mogul Don Atari and the non-binary All.
+Forced onto the runway in "Old" and "Lame" outfits, they are doused by a large bucket of prunes.
+Afterwards, Alexanya sarcastically congratulates them.